 Bridal Makeup Tips

-‘Your wedding day should just be a more beautiful version of yourself’
+‘Your wedding day should just be a more beautiful version of yourself.’

 This is a quote from the infamous make up guru, Bobbi Brown and we couldn’t agree more.
-Your wedding makeup should be natural and needs to applied in a way that enhances all your beautiful features.
+Your wedding make-up should be natural and needs to applied in a way that enhances all your beautiful features.

 We have outlined below some simple tips and tricks from the professionals to help you achieve a radiant look on your big day.

 When applying foundation, Bobbi Brown has several tips for you to follow to get a radiant complexion on your wedding day.
 Firstly, it is important to always prepare your skin by applying primer to your face before putting on your foundation.
-It will even out the skin, keep shine at bay and keeps your makeup lasting longer.
+It will even out the skin, keep shine at bay and keeps your make-up lasting longer.

 Because you will be having your picture taken throughout most of the day, you will need a high coverage foundation.
 Another excellent tip is to always begin with a small amount of foundation as you can always apply an extra layer.
 If you have been blessed with poreless, even, porcelain skin, you can get away with applying just a spot of foundation in places you will need it such as your chin around the nose and around the mouth.
 And remember to set your foundation with powder.

-Lighter eye shadows should be used as part of your wedding makeup.
-Pearlescent and silver colors create a romantic look that will compliment your white wedding dress.
+Lighter eye shadows should be used as part of your wedding make-up.
+Pearlescent and silver colours create a romantic look that will compliment your white wedding dress.
 Applying cream shadows is not advisable as they are likely to slip off very quickly.
 Another good trick to make eyeshadow last is to apply a thin layer of pressed powder to your lids before putting your eyeshadow on top as this will create a base for shadows to stick to.